Stowaway review: Netflix's airless astronaut drama feels low gravity

 Source: ko.gameme.eu

-Anna Kendrick and Toni Collette need some air in Stowaway, streaming today.
+Anna Kendrick and Toni Collette need some air in Stowaway, streaming now on Netflix.

 More in www.cnet.com